chuyachia/ml/perceptron/perceptron.md

 Preparing the data
 ------------------

-First, we generate 100 random points with coordinates x1, x2 and an intercept x0:
+First, we randomly generate 100 points with coordinates x1, x2 and an intercept x0 as our training data:

 ``` r
 X1 <- runif(100,min=-1,max=1)